 Often seen grazing in meadows, the naturally timid mule deer has grown accustomed to people.
 Although it appears to be tame, the mule deer is a wild animal and may charge if it feels cornered or threatened.
-Its hooves and antlers are sharp, so always keep a safe distance.
-Weight 70-475 lbs • Size 4-7.5 ft long • Active year-round.
+Its hooves and antlers are sharp, so always keep a safe distance. • Weight 70-475 lbs • Length 4-7.5 ft • Active year-round.
+Photo: U.S. Fish & Wildlife.